emacs-eaf/emacs-application-framework/README.md

 | pyqtwebengine   | pip3                | QtWebEngine for browser application              |
 | qtermwidget-git | source code compile | QTermWidget is terminal emulator for PyQt5       |

-### Or run EAF with docker
+### You can choose to run EAF with docker@

 If you prefer to run linux in a docker, you can read [Run EAF with docker](./docker/README.md)

-### Why this awesome framework doesn't works with MacOS?
+### Why this awesome framework doesn't works with MacOS or Windows?
 There are mainly three obstacles:
 1. I can't make dbus/python-dbus works on MacOS High Sierra
-2. This framework need use X11 reparent to stick Qt5 window to emacs frame, but i don't know how to make X11 works on MacOS.
+2. This framework need use X11 reparent to stick Qt5 window to emacs frame, but I don't know how to make X11 works on MacOS.
 3. Qt5 QGraphicsView/QGraphicsScene can't work MacOS, specify QGraphicsVideoItem can't work.
+4. If you figure them out, PR always welcome

 ## Usage